Categories

 The film ultimately goes down pretty smoothly thanks to the fact that it’s barely 100 minutes and never more than a few lines from a joke.
 Every moment, from the opening credits right on, sneaks in a gag or two.
 I’ll take that over a wooden dramatic tone.
 It’s not just the frequency of the jokes, but the fact that plenty of them are funny.
 Laughs cover up a lot of flaws.
 So, yes, Deadpool is insufferable and annoying, but I still kind of like its high-effort ass.

-And yet as I consider giving Deadpool a passing grade, I remember that my biggest laugh during the was an incredulous one when Wilson was diagnosed with cancer and the movie expected me to be sad about it.
+And yet as I consider giving Deadpool a passing grade, I remember that my biggest laugh was an incredulous one when Wilson was diagnosed with cancer and the movie expected me to be sad about it.
 Maybe Deadpool 2 and the upcoming Deadpool and Wolverine get out of their own way more than the original.

 Is It Good?